-(1) In a filing made with the SEC, State Street Corporation, acting in various fiduciary capacities, reported that it held as of December 31, 2011 sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 111,016,437 shares of Common Stock, sole dispositive power with respect to 0 shares of Common Stock and shared
+(1) In a filing made with the SEC, State Street Corporation, acting in various fiduciary capacities, reported that it held as of December 31, 2011 sole voting power with respect to 0 shares of Common Stock, shared voting power with respect to 111,016,437 shares of Common Stock, sole dispositive power with respect to 0 shares of Common Stock and shared dispositive power with respect to 111,016,437 shares of Common Stock.
+State Street Corporation also reported that its wholly-owned subsidiary, State Street Bank & Trust Company, held 72,400,863 of these shares in its capacity as Trustee for UTC's Employee Savings Plan Master Trust.
+State Street Corporation disclaims beneficial ownership of the reported shares, except in its fiduciary capacity.

 Stock Ownership Guidelines.
 To strengthen the alignment of management with the interests of shareowners, the Board has adopted stock ownership guidelines for members of the Board and members of UTC's Executive Leadership Group ("ELG").
 The ELG includes UTC's most senior executives.
 Non-employee members of the Board of Directors are required to own shares of Common Stock, tax deferred stock units or other common share equivalents having a value equal to at least five times the applicable annual base cash retainer amount (currently \$96,000, resulting in a requirement that the person own shares with a market value of at least \$480,000) within five years of joining the Board.
-The Chief Executive Officer ("CEO") is required to own shares or common share equivalents having a value equal to at least soft the ELG are required to own shares or common share equivalents having a value equal to three times their base salary within five years of joining the senior management group.
+The Chief Executive Officer ("CEO") is required to own shares or common share equivalents having a value equal to at least six times base salary within five years of attaining that position.
+Other members of the ELG are required to own shares or common share equivalents having a value equal to three times their base salary within five years of joining the senior management group.